577816569/Gan-style-transfer-with-only-one-image-/README.md

 ## Method

-To solve the problem of lack of datasets, I cut the orignial style image into 256 square images randomly and the size of each image is 16*16.
+To solve the problem of lack of datasets, I cut the orignial style image into 256 square images randomly and the size of each image is 16/*16.
 By conbining these small images, we can get a 256*256 style image.
+Then

 ## Rename a file